 Review of Budget will be done by Loye.

-Mike will provide timeline of events surrounding gate and Privacy of roads.
+Mike will provide timeline of events surrounding gate and privacy of roads.
 We will do this last since it is most likely to have the most questions.
-Share how we continue to be searching for facts
+We will share how we will continue to be searching for facts.

-Shannon will give review of other accomplishments other than gate.
-Opening the pool, landscaping
+Shannon will give a review of other accomplishments other than the gate.
+Opening the pool, landscaping, etc.

 Pam will do a call for projects.
 Looking ahead now that most major projects are done.
-Now is a time for the community to look at other projects/goals and start a list of things they would dlike to see happen for the community (Call for Projects).
+Now is a time for the community to look at other projects/goals and start a list of things they would like to see happen for the community (Call for Projects).
 It is not a list of what we will do but of what we can look at if possible.
-Example is the Pool Mushroom but the unexpected cost.

-Ongoing business including pergola, will inquire about interest in meeting with representatives from the county to confirm and cover clear and factual information about gate and roads in January.
+Ongoing business including pergola,

+Will inquire about interest in meeting with representatives from the county to confirm and cover clear and factual information about gate and roads in January.

-Club house is open and being rented
+8) Club house is open and being rented

 Continuing to Resolve or give attention:

-Clarify Meeting with vendor to remove trees being set up.
+Clarify Meeting with vendor to remove trees is being set up.

-Benches at Tennis Court need to be bolted.
+One bench at Tennis Court needed to be replaced.
+Due to vandalism.

 Lighting dates being solidified